samuelcardillo/NodeJS-boilerplate/README.md

 # Nodejs Backend Boilerplate

-This NodeJS boilerplate is my starting point on any of the web projects I am working on.
+This NodeJS boilerplate is my starting point for almost all the web projects I am working on.
 I decided to open-source it and update it as it goes.

 It requires NodeJS (obviously) and RethinkDB as it is mainly what I use as database technology for my projects.